brigittesullivan/w6-sql-project/.ipynb_checkpoints/cleaning_data-checkpoint.md

 HAVING COUNT(*) > 1
 ```

-Query 4: During analysis of starting with questions found that the product category data was too granular, and wanted to find patterns at a higher level grouping for product categories.
+Query 4: Product Category Grouping.
+During analysis of starting with questions found that the product category data was too granular, and wanted to find patterns at a higher level grouping for product categories.

 ```sql
 --- make a top category to group categories at a higher level.